6 Tips For Selecting A T-Shirt Quilt Maker

 - Backing Folded Over to the Front – an inch or more of the backing material is folded over to the front of the quilt and sewn down.
 This is what in quilting technical terms is “quick and dirty”.
 This is a sure sign of someone trying to get by with the least amount of work.

 - Traditional Binding – a separate strip of fabric is sewn over the edge of the quilt in a two-step procedure.
 This is what you want to see!
 Too Cool T-shirt Quilts uses the two-step binding method with a machine sewn second seam.
 The photograph to the right shows a traditional binding being sewn onto a T-shirt quilt.

 - Is the backing wrapped around to the front and stitched down?
 A quality quilt will have what is called a double fold binding.
 With t-shirt quilts, machine applied binding is the preferred method as it creates a finish that will last a lifetime.

 Some providers do not even do this traditional step.
 They sew what is referred to in the quilting world as the 'pillowcase' method.
 This is the cheapest way to finish a blanket.
 This means that the provider literally does a quick stitch around the edges, turns it inside out and calls it 'good'.

 The binding on a quilt is used to finish the three raw layers of a quilt.
 There are 3 basic types of bindings, of which the first 2 should be avoided.

-* Quilt - 3 layers consisting of a top, batting and backing.
+* Quilt - Consists of three layers; top, batting and backing.

 ** Project Repat - Cheapest BLANKET producer, but product does not stand up to more than a few launderings.
 Does not include batting or stabilizer.